-OKDHS Aging Services Division (ASD) is responsible for 17 major programs, all of which are part of its core mission.
+DHS Aging Services (AS) is responsible for 17 major programs, all of which are part of its core mission.
 Beyond the 17, the division is involved in other related initiatives such as Grandparents Raising Children (GRC), Prisoner Reentry, Minority Aging, and the Oklahoma Aging Advocacy Leadership Academy (OAALA) referenced previously.
 Additionally, the division operates a large number of grant funded programs.
-None are duplicated or replicated to any sizeable degree and some programming results in cooperative agreements with fellow state agencies (Oklahoma Department of Commerce, Oklahoma Health Care Authority, Oklahoma Insurance Department, etc.).
-The division is not currently in the position of being unable to offer required programming at the sacrifice of offering non-core services.
+None are duplicated or replicated to any sizeable degree and some programming results in cooperative agreements with fellow state agencies such as, Oklahoma Department of Commerce, Oklahoma Health Care Authority, and Oklahoma Insurance Department.
+The division is currently not in the position of being unable to offer required programming at the sacrifice of offering non-core services.